paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-013-trade-agreements-act-of-1979.md

 ## § 2582.
 Notice of United States participation in international standard-setting activities
 **(a) In general** The President shall designate an agency to be responsible for informing the public of the sanitary and phytosanitary standard-setting activities of each international standard-setting organization.

-**(b) Notification** Not later than June 1 of each year, the agency designated under subsection (a) of this section with respect to each international standard-setting organization shall publish notice in the Federal Register of the information specified in subsection (c) of this section with respect to that organization.
+**(b) Notification** Not later than June 1 of each year, the agency designated under subsection (a) with respect to each international standard-setting organization shall publish notice in the Federal Register of the information specified in subsection (c) with respect to that organization.
 The notice shall cover the period ending on June 1 of the year in which the notice is published, and beginning on the date of the preceding notice under this subsection, except that the first such notice shall cover the 1-year period ending on the date of the notice.

-**(c) Required information** The information to be provided in the notice under subsection (b) of this section is—
+**(c) Required information** The information to be provided in the notice under subsection (b) is—

 (1) the sanitary or phytosanitary standards under consideration or planned for consideration by that organization;